Pymetrics attacks discrimination in hiring with AI and recruiting games

 Identify the traits of your top performing employees and hire people like them, but without the discrimanatory bias of traditional recruiting.
 That’s the promise of Pymetrics, an artificial intelligence startup that today announced $8 million in new funding on stage at TechCrunch Disrupt SF.
 Pymetrics’ goal is “making the world a fairer place” by dismantling hiring discrimination like sexism, racism, agees, and classism.

 Anyone can play the Pymetrics test games and get scored on different hireable traits, plus see suggestions for job types they’d be great at.
+You can watch my interview with Pymetrics’ CEO Frida Polli below:

 Here’s how it works.
 A company’s all-star employees play Pymetrics’ set of games that assess things like memory, emotion detection, risk-taking, fairness, and focus.
 Pymetrics determines what traits equate to high performance for specific roles in the company.